Vitamins and Supplements for ADHD

 This common herbal supplement might affect brain chemicals.
 It's used to treat depression, anxiety, and sleep disorders.

 But studies don’t recommend using it to treat ADHD.
 Recent research finds that St. John's wort has no effect on the symptoms of the disorder.

 Other Natural Supplements for ADHD

-There is some preliminary evidence that some natural supplements may benefit people with ADHD.
-For example, in one study, a combination of American ginseng and Ginkgo leaf improved ADHD symptoms in children ages 3 to 17.
-But researchers conclude that more scientific studies are needed to confirm this finding.
+There’s some evidence that certain natural supplements might help.
+A combo of American ginseng and Ginkgo leaf improved ADHD symptoms in children ages 3 to 17 in one study.
+More research is needed to confirm the finding, though.

-It's important, though, to use caution when giving your child any supplement.
+Check with your doctor before you give your child any supplement.
 Taking too much iron, for instance, can be toxic -- even deadly.
-It's important to check with your child's doctor if you believe your child may be iron deficient.

 Also check with the doctor before you use any natural supplement.
 That includes mega-doses of vitamins or minerals.
 There's a chance they could do more harm than good, and they may cause problems with prescribed medications.